 We optimistically thought we could squeeze in a small dessert but when it arrived it turned out to be the biggest slice of banofee pie we’d ever seen.
 Other options were, like the banoffee pie, all rather dense and sugar: trifle, sticky toffee pudding, warm doughnuts and chocolate tart – something lighter or fruitier might have been nice.

 The service was very friendly and efficient without being pushy and while the restaurant was fairly quiet of a Tuesday lunchtime I can imagine it really takes off in the evenings and at weekends.
 The brunch menu looked particularly inviting with the ultra-indulgent High Society Eggs Benedict – fresh lobster, avocado and bacon – and the frankly terrifying-sounding hangover cure The Morning After, which contains gin, vermouth, absinthe and the ‘house recovery syrup’.
-One for my next visit to Balans Soho Society restaurant Kensington maybe..
+One for my next visit to Balans Kensington maybe..

 Open daily 8am-12am